ctu-mrs/image_labeling_utils/README.md

 ### Image Labeling Utils

 This package is developed and used by MRS group to create labeled dataset in simulation using ground truth position of the object from gazebo-like simulators.
+The 3d position of the object is projected into camera frame using the camera info topic in ROS format.

 ## Requirements:
 - sdf file of the objects that satisfy the format for parsing it in scripts/artefact_gt_publisher.py
 - odometry for the vehicle
 - transformation from artefact frame to the frame of the vehicle odometry
+- camera info - camera calibration and information from ROS.

 ## Output:
 - The package outputs an image on /UAV_NAME/image_labeling_utils/artefact_boundings